katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 ####Read in the Data

-We then read in the raw comma-separated-value file included in the zip archive.
+The raw comma-separated-value file included in the zip archive must then be read into memory.
 NA values are indicated by the string "NA" or empty strings.

 ```r